 If James Connor had an injury in 2019, Snell could work as the early-down back.
 Over three seasons at Kentucky, Benny gained 4,089 combined yards with 48 TDs and 29 catches while receiving 766 touches.
 He runs with patience and vision while lacking the wheels to make big plays.
 Snell offers minimal value in the passing game.

-Steelers’ fans will now have to root of the younger elite WR on the roster with Antonio Brown shipped to Oakland.
+Steelers’ fans will now have to root for the younger elite WR on the roster with Antonio Brown shipped to Oakland.
 Smith-Schuster may even be the better player.
 Last year he caught 111 of his 166 targets for 1,426 yards and seven TDs, which led to the 8th highest scoring at WR in PPR leagues.
 Juju had eight games with over 100 yards receiving and eight games with eight catches or more.
 Pittsburgh gave him ten targets or more in ten games.
 Last year Pittsburgh completed 283 passes for 3,302 yards and 24 TDs on 436 targets to the WR position.
 Smith-Schuster had about 40 percent of the WR opportunity in 2018.

 Even with a drop off in passing attempts, Juju will hold value by seeing a push toward 50 percent of the WR chances.
 The new and improved Antonio Brown with the skill set to catch 120+ balls for 1,500+ yards and a dozen TDs.
 Don’t be shy with his draft value this season.
 Pittsburgh will make an effort to erase all their WR records with Smith-Schuster.